 Halloween is here, which for most children means bags of free lollies and a chance to build a stockpile of sweets for the summer.
 No surprise, Halloween can also present parents with a variety of health and safety challenges.
-Dr Catrina Carroll agrees “It’s OK to eat that candy on Halloween but it’s important to have a plan,”
+Dr Catrina Carroll At The Dentist at 70 Pitt Street agrees “It’s OK to eat that candy on Halloween but it’s important to have a plan,”

-Here’s how you can help your family stay Mouth Healthy on Halloween and year-round.
+Here’s how you can help your family, especially kids stay Mouth Healthy on Halloween and year-round.

 Time It Right